kodecocodes/i9t/multitasking/multitasking.markdown

 }
 ```

-Build and run your app; verify that the popover transitions to a modal fullscreen view only when your app is in the Slide Over mode or portrait orientation with multitasking enabled" [TODO: FPE: Please check the preceding sentence for technical accuracy as I edited it a fari bit.]
+Build and run your app; verify that the popover transitions to a modal fullscreen view only when your app is in the Slide Over mode or portrait orientation with multitasking enabled" [TODO: FPE: Please check the preceding sentence for technical accuracy as I edited it a fair bit.]

 ![width=95%](images/mt093.png)

-[TODO: CRB: Need header]
+[TODO: FPE: It feels like this little section needs its own header, but I'm not quite sure what to put.
+Any ideas?]

 If you're not already using Auto Layout, Size Classes or other excellent responsive layout tools in UIKit, you should definitely consider upgrading your code to do so.
 UIKit has some new functionality to further assist you with multitasking, including `UIStackView`,  `UIView.readableContentGuide` and `UITableView.cellLayoutMarginsFollowReadableWidth`.
 Want more information on this functionality?
 Chapter XX, "UIStackView and Auto Layout Changes" has you covered.

 ## Other considerations

 Beyond what's been covered in this chapter, there are a few other things to look out for when multitasking.
-You should already have incorporated most of these suggestions into your existing apps, but there are a few extra considerations in the new paradigm of multitasking.
+You should already have incorporated most of these suggestions into your existing apps, but the sections below highlight a few extra considerations to be made in the new paradigm of multitasking apps.

 ### Keyboard

-Dealing with keyboard presentation has always been an "interesting" topic in iOS. :] You've probably had to adjust the layout of your view so critical elements weren't covered when the keyboard appeared or to give the keyboard enough room.
-In the multitasking world, you need to anticipate the keyboard appearing at any time — and over any view controller.
+Dealing with keyboard presentation has always been an "interesting" topic in iOS. :] You've probably had to adjust the layout of your view so critical elements weren't covered when the keyboard appeared, or perhaps you had to shuffle things around to give the keyboard enough room.
+In the multitasking world, you need to anticipate that the keyboard can appear at any time — and over any view controller.

-Apps running next to yours may present the keyboard, which means you'll have to adjust the layout of your app in a way that a user can still effectively work with it — or you'll risk getting one-star reviews in the App Store! :] Judicious use of scroll views and/or table view controllers that automatically adjust for the keyboard will help you out here.
+Apps running next to yours may present the keyboard, which means you'll have to adjust the layout of your app in a way that a user can still effectively work with it — or you'll risk getting one-star reviews in the App Store!
+Judicious use of scroll views and/or table view controllers that automatically adjust for the keyboard will help you out here.

 ### Designs